Super Bowl Attendance By The Numbers

 Considering all Super Bowls combined, a total of 3,747,914 people have attended the games.
 Interestingly, there is a group referred to as the “Never Miss a Super Bowl Club”, which as the title suggests is comprised of people who have attended every single Super Bowl event.
 As of Super Bowl XLVII, this group consisted of just three people - Steelers fan Thomas Henschel, 49ers fan Larry Jacobson and Patriots fan Don Crisman.

-The upcoming Super Bowl between the Denver Broncos and Seattle Seahawks will be played at Metlife Stadium in Metropolitan New York, which is undomed cold-weather stadium with a football game capacity of 82,500, which if it sells out would make it the 9th most attended Super Bowl game in history.
+The upcoming Super Bowl between the New England Patriots and Seattle Seahawks will be played at University of Phoenix Stadium in Glendale, Arizona, which is domed stadium with a football game capacity of 78,600, which if it sells out would make it the 17th most attended Super Bowl game in history.